 The issue of emancipation may be more complicated.
 Typically, emancipation occurs when a child marries or becomes self-supporting.
 There are shades of gray related to the meaning of self-supporting.
 Child support will continue to be charged against the non-custodial party until he or she files in court to terminate it.

 A Maryland child support decree is about more than direct monetary payments to the custodial parent.
 The order frequently addresses other needs of the child.

 The court has many choices in creating a support arrangement a judge thinks is in the best interests of the children.
 The intention of the court is to maintain the lifestyle the children enjoyed before the divorce, subject to the parents’ finances.

 A parent may be ordered to maintain health insurance for the benefit of children, meet the costs of medical bills, daycare costs, expenses for private schools, music or other tuition and other expenses related to a child’s everyday life.

 Maryland’s Child Support Enforcement Administration (CSEA) works closely with divorced and separated parents to make the process of paying and receiving child support easier.
 The office is responsible for enforcing agreements made between the parties.

-Maryland child support enforcement can be Draconian for those who fail to make payments.
+Maryland child support enforcement can be draconian for those who fail to make payments.

-People who fail to pay child support will also have their driver’s license suspended if they fall behind on their child support payments.
+People will also have their driver’s license suspended if they fall behind on their child support payments.

 Divorce is a stressful and difficult procedure, especially when children are involved.
 You may have legitimate reasons for feeling you are paying too much child support, or you may believe your ex-spouse is not paying enough.
 Often parents are unaware of their child support rights in Maryland.
-At the Law Offices of G. Randolph Rice, Jr., LLC, we understand the pressures of family law and the difficulties faced by parents.
+At the Law Offices of Randolph Rice, we understand the pressures of family law and the difficulties faced by parents.
 Contact our experienced family law attorneys today for a consultation at (410) 288-2900.